 MIT Sloan's array of top-ranked undergraduate, graduate, and executive programs are well known for drawing on the creative and collaborative approaches common to engineering, behavioral science, economics, and management science to give managers a competitive edge.
 In our diverse education and research programs, we work with industry to develop the basic knowledge, insights, tools, and techniques that are shaping the future of the practice of management.

 With a focus on the future of management, MIT Sloan has been aggressive in developing leading edge research programs that have an impact on the emerging practice of business.
 The School has been a leader in developing the concepts of financial engineering that underlie today's financial markets, for example.
-The Master of Finance, a 12-month intensive degree program designed to prepare students for careers in the financial industry, has quickly established itself as a premiere and in-demand degree program.
+The Master of Finance, a 12-month intensive degree program designed to prepare students for careers in the financial industry, has quickly established itself as a premier and in-demand degree program.

 Reflecting a world characterized by increasing economic globalization, MIT Sloan is itself an international community.
 Approximately one-third of the MBA class and close to half of all executive education participants come from outside the United States, and diverse research/educational collaborations have been developed with Europe, Mexico, and Asia.
 In addition, the School has a strong network of alumni in more than 100 countries.